CodingWonders/DISMTools/README.md

 DISMTools is a front-end for DISM that lets you manage your Windows Imaging (WIM) files and a whole lot more.

+## About this project

+This project was created simply because of the lack of free, open-source, and updated graphical interfaces for DISM.
+Before this tool was started, these popular UIs were available:

+- [NTLite](https://www.ntlite.com/), which is the most popular offering.
+This software is free, but puts certain features (like downloading OS and program updates) behind a paywall, so it may not be for you if you are looking for a free, fully-featured program
+- [MSMG Toolkit](https://forums.mydigitallife.net/threads/msmg-toolkit.50572/), which is one popular alternative.
+This is free and open-source (given that it is a script), but it may not be easily accessible for download, and may not be intuitive given its command-line user interface (TUI)
+- [DISM GUI](https://github.com/mikecel79/DISMGUI), the first popular, .NET powered GUI that lets you perform a couple of actions with your Windows images.
+While it is open-source (with its source code available on GitHub), it has not been updated since 2017
+- [DISM++](https://github.com/Chuyu-Team/Dism-Multi-language), another fully-featured, CBS-powered GUI.
+However, it has not been updated since 2023 and it is not open-source (even though there is a GitHub repository, it is only meant for the website and language translations)

+There are also more GUIs for DISM, but they are way less known, so they are not mentioned here.
+Given this situation, this project was created to be a viable alternative to NTLite that was free, open-source, easily accessible, and constantly updated.

 ## Key features

 ### Working with projects